ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

 ---

 ## Function - Google Cloud SCC: Get Findings
 Function to get findings from Google Cloud Security Command Center.
 Optional filter is available.
+This function is used in the given workflow for refreshing a finding, but with specific filter given for the one finding that is intended to be refreshed.
+You can design your own workflows and playbooks to take advantage of this function with custom filters for other purposes.
+See the example pre and post processing scripts and the output section for details on how the function can be used.

  ![screenshot: fn-google-cloud-scc-get-findings ](./doc/screenshots/fn-google-cloud-scc-get-findings.png)